calebareeveso/Password-generator-v1/README.md

 ## USAGE
 * Open the file and click on the button "**🏋️ click**" to generate password.
 * After generating the password click on the copy button to get the password.

+## CONTRIBUTING
+ Pull request are welcomed,and also open an issue to discuss would like to change.